Control Flow Overview

 Running Integrations in Specific Order

-One of the easiest scenarios that can be implemented with Control Flow is running several different integration packages in a specific order, one after another.
+One of the easiest scenarios that can be implemented with Control Flow is running several different integrations in a specific order, one after another.
 For example, you may need to load some data from SQL to Salesforce and then update some different data in SQL Server from Salesforce.

 Perform Pre- and Post-Integration Tasks